On a global scale, no decoupling is to be expected between GDP and energy consumption

 When these five representative European countries are aggregated, three regimes can be identified, each characterized by a different slope in the GDP/energy relationship: the first before the oil shocks of the 1970s; the second, marked by an abrupt break in the slope, no doubt associated with a marked improvement in energy efficiency; and in recent years, a third regime marked by a rise in GDP associated with a fall in primary energy consumption.

 Part of this evolution can be explained by a change in the structure of GDP, but also by progress in energy efficiency.
-The explanatory variable is, of course, the price of energy: oil shocks have made energy more expensive, leading to greater efficiency and substitution between forms of energy.
+The explanatory variable is, of course, the price of energy: oil shocks have made energy more expensive, leading to greater efficiency and substitutions between forms of energy.

 More recently, the introduction of a carbon price in industrialized countries may explain the efforts made to reduce the unit consumption of products.
 But this measure also has the effect of encouraging carbon "leakage", which is tantamount to relocating polluting industries.